Climate and Average Weather Year Round in Nassau Bahamas

-The time of year with warmer water lasts for 3.6 months, from June 25 to October 12, with an average temperature above 83°F. The day of the year with the warmest water is August 16, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.6 months, from June 26 to October 13, with an average temperature above 83°F. The month of the year in Nassau with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 4.0 months, from December 20 to April 18, with an average temperature below 77°F. The day of the year with the coolest water is February 7, with an average temperature of 75°F.
+The time of year with cooler water lasts for 4.0 months, from December 21 to April 19, with an average temperature below 77°F. The month of the year in Nassau with the coolest water is February, with an average temperature of 75°F.

 To characterize how pleasant the weather is in Nassau throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Nassau for general outdoor tourist activities is from late November to mid April, with a peak score in the last week of January.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Nassau for hot-weather activities are from mid March to mid May and from late October to mid December, with a peak score in the last week of April.

 Beach/Pool Score in Nassau

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.